debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 layout: post
 title: "A dumb introduction to league football and Principal Components Analysis (PCA)"
 date: 2026-05-11
-tags: [pca, football, isl]
+tags: [pca, environmental datasets, football, isl]
 ---

 ### Prologue

-This blog post works best for those who know nothing about league football.
+This blog post works best for those who know nothing about league football (soccer).
 In fact, the less you know about how a football league works, the fewer preconceived notions you'll have about it, and the grander the outcomes of our statistical analysis would sound.

 But this post is not just about football leagues.
-In the end, it is for those who (like me) are starting to analyze multidimensional data (or, more simply, data with many columns).
-Let's get started by looking at our data.
+In the end, it is for those who (like me) are starting to analyze multidimensional datasets (or, more simply, datasets with many columns).
+Let's get started by looking at our dataset.

-### The ISL 2024-25 data
+### The ISL 2024-25 dataset

 The table below shows the outcomes of the 2024-25 season of the Indian Super League (ISL).
 The teams are arranged in alphabetical order of names.